jmbaur/homelab/nixos-modules/hardware/bpi-r3/README.md

 | SPI-NAND | High  | Low   | High  | X
 | eMMC     | Low   | High  | X     | Low
 | SD       | High  | High  | X     | High

+For our configuration, we boot firmware from SPI-NAND and OS from eMMC, so we set our dipswitches to High,Low,High,Low.